cifkao/groove2groove/README.md

 It assumes Session42 MIDI inputs, where the instrument name is given as a "MIDI part name", together with xls that contains the division to "structure parts" by bars.

 ### Overview - Blend Utility (mixing Contend MIDI and Style MIDI) and Self Blend Utilities.
-This project includes two main scripts:
+#### Code
+The code is divided into two.
+Original groove2groove code can be found in ```code/groove2groove```.

+The additional code for hanlding Session42 MIDI files - preprocessing, postprocessing and groove2groove wrappers are found in ```code/session/```.
+In addition, the following two main scripts are found in the same directory:

-1. Blending Session42 Content MIDI + Style MIDIs, MIDIs (The MIDIs are split and structure parts with identical name are being "blend" together):
+1. `code/session/session_grv2grv_full_pipeline.py` - Blending script - for mixing Session42 Content MIDI + Style MIDIs, MIDIs (The MIDIs are split and structure parts with identical name are being "blend" together)
-`code/session/session_grv2grv_full_pipeline.py` - for blending parts of different

-2. Self varianter- for creating new variants of MIDI parts (each part is blend with itself).
+2. `code/session/session_grv2grv_self_blend_pipeline.py` - A Self Varianter- for creating new variants of MIDI parts (each part is blend with itself).

-`code/session/session_grv2grv_self_blend_pipeline.py`
+#### Main functionality

 The main function within `session_grv2grv_full_pipeline.py` and `code/session/session_grv2grv_self_blend_pipeline.py` is `create_blend_per_part`.
 It is used for mixing Content+Style MIDI files using groove2groove, and composed of the foolowing steps: